 The novel dramatizes this desolate condition through the remarkable choice of its narrator-protagonist.
 Albert Åberg is the Norwegian version of Alfons Åberg (or Alfie Atkins), a children's book and animated cartoon character who, since he was invented by Gunilla Bergström in 1972, has become a Swedish icon - and, in the novel's analysis, an agent in the project of turning Sweden into a "nation converted into children's television" (ib.: 19).
-Demonstrating that a single father can offer his child a fairly normal life, and that the state can step in for an absent mother, Albert and his father, Lars Rune Waage notes, "are representatives of Scandinavian social democracy" (Waage 2015: 234) in the Scandinavian the very construction of the welfare state" (ib.: 238).
+Demonstrating that a single father can offer his child a fairly normal life, and that the state can step in for an absent mother, Albert and his father, Lars Rune Waage notes, "are representatives of Scandinavian social democracy" (Waage 2015: 234) in the Scandinavian cultural imagination, and are "themselves a core component in the very construction of the welfare state" (ib.: 238).